arconsis/ARTableViewPager/README.markdown

 The total page count.

 ####tableViewPagerView
-The view conturing the the paging control and the pageControl header.
+The view conturing the paging control and the pageControl header.

 Methods
 -------